 We recently conducted a survey at CaminoWays.com that threw up some interesting results regarding the reasons why people walk the Camino.
 We are constantly looking for ways to improve our service to our customers (that’s you!) and the survey is also going to help us with that!
-The popularity of the Camino has exploded in recent years, with 277,913 certificates of completion handed out in 2016 alone.
+The popularity of the Camino has exploded in recent years, with 277,913 certificates of completion handed out last year alone.

 Historically pilgrims would have made the long walk to Santiago de Compostela for religious reasons.
 The remains of St James are said to be buried within the Cathedral in the beautiful Spanish city.
 Santiago is an important symbol of Spanish and European society, based on it’s cultural and historical significance to the pilgrimage route.